 Relax on Al Mughsail Beach

-One of the most famous tourist attractions in Salalah, and for a good reason, Al Mughsail is a long stretch of white sand beach.
+One of the most famous beaches in Salalah, and for a good reason, Al Mughsail is a long stretch of white sand beach.
 The sunset view there is something to behold.

 The mountains provide an imposing backdrop to the beach, this makes the scenery unbelievable.
 This pristine beauty makes the beach popular even in winter, as it is a very popular picnic area.
 It even offers picnic huts that can accommodate the whole family.